scientific-python/MeeseeksDev/CONTRIBUTING.md

 - Install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install).

-You will need to have an account in both Heroku.
+You will need to have an account in Heroku.

 Log in to Heroku: